d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 voc_dir = d2l.download_extract('voc2012', 'VOCdevkit/VOC2012')
 ```

+After entering the path `../data/VOCdevkit/VOC2012`,
-Go to `../data/VOCdevkit/VOC2012` to see the different parts of the dataset.
+we can see the different components of the dataset.
-The `ImageSets/Segmentation` path contains text files that specify the training and testing examples.
-The `JPEGImages` and `SegmentationClass` paths contain the example input images and labels, respectively.
-These labels are also in image format, with the same dimensions as the input images to which they correspond.
-In the labels, pixels with the same color belong to the same semantic category.
-The `read_voc_images` function defined below reads all input images and labels to the memory.
+The `ImageSets/Segmentation` path contains text files
+that specify training and test samples,
+while the `JPEGImages` and `SegmentationClass` paths
+store the input image and label for each example, respectively.
+The label here is also in the image format,
+with the same size
+as its labeled input image.
+Besides,
+pixels with the same color in any label image belong to the same semantic class.
+The following defines the `read_voc_images` function to read all the input images and labels into the memory.

 ```{.python .input}
 #@save